jacob-shuman/pomodoro/README.md

 ## :speech_balloon: Contributing

-The app is hosted on Netlify and I would appreciate any contributions!
-Please refer to the roadmap and other resources on this repository before creating a feature request issue to be sure it doesn't conflict with any current plans.
+I would extremely appreciate any contributions to the project!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file, [roadmap](#roadmap), and other resources on this repository before getting started.

 <a id='scripts'/>